Amith-21/Multimodel_RAG-Project/README.md

 ## 🚀 Deployment & Access

-**Experience the Command Center live:** 👉 [**Launch Brocode AI Interface**](https://rag-with-multimodality.streamlit.app/)
+**Experience Brocode AI live:** 👉 [**Launch Interface**](https://rag-with-multimodality.streamlit.app/)

-> **🔒 Security Note:** This system implements strict context-guardrails.
+> **🔒 Security Note:** Brocode AI implements strict context-guardrails.
 If the uploaded intelligence does not contain the answer, the engine will prioritize accuracy over hallucination.

 ---
-© 2026 Brocode AI // Built for the Enterprise.
+© 2026 Brocode AI // Engineered for Performance.